Are you ready for the WILD HUCKLEBERRY SEASON?

 So, we bring you THE PERFECT PICKER, eh?

-What Do Past Customers Say About the HUCKLEBERRY PICKER?
+What Do Past Customers Say About the HUCKLEBERRY PICKING RAKE?

 Thank you for your prompt response to my order!

-and found it everything you said it would
+I tested your (huckleberry picker) product and found it everything you said it would be.

 on my first outing.

 They (the pickers) are awesome!!

 Everybody loves them!

 My sister-in-law loaned hers to a neighbor and then all the other neighbors borrowed it.

 I’m sure you will be getting more orders.